fruitsamples/AnimatedTableView/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

-Version 1.0
+1.1 - Upgraded to Xcode 4.3 and Mac OS X 10.7, fixed some leaks.
-- First version.
+1.0 - First version.

 ===========================================================================
-Copyright (C) 2009 Apple Inc. All rights reserved.
+Copyright (C) 2009-2012 Apple Inc. All rights reserved.